Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 - (3) Fast Recovery: The Investigator gets +1 Effect when using the Recover Downtime-Action.

-- (3) Nimble: The Investigator gets +1d for tasks involving sleight of hands, like magic (the non-spellcasting kind) or pickpocketing.
+- (3) Nimble: The Investigator gets +1d for tasks involving sleight of hand, like magic (the non-spellcasting kind) or pickpocketing.

 - (3) Martial Arts: The Investigator takes +1d when they fight without attempting to deal damage (like, when they try to disarm, grapple, knock someone prone etc.)

-- (4) Tough-skinned: The Investigator takes +1d on Health rolls.
+- (4) Tough-skinned: The Investigator takes +1d on Body rolls.
 (This doesn't change the stat they need to hit with their roll.)

-- (4) Iron-willed: The Investigator takes +1d on Will rolls.
+- (4) Iron-willed: The Investigator takes +1d on Mind rolls.
 (This doesn't change the stat they need to hit with their roll.)

 - (4) Well-Off: The Investigator has +1 on Preparation and +1d to procure things with money.